al825/facial-recognization/README.md

       transformation can take values: none, histeq, derivative clf can take values: LogisticRegression, RandomForestClassifier, SVC, SGD e.g ipython3 BuildModel_entire.py none LogisticRegression

+ 5. build_model_gui.py
+      * description: Make a model class including data processing, model building and results predicting.
+      * usage: called by the eye_center_gui.py program

+ 6. eye_center_gui.py
+      * description: A GUI which processes the data, builds the model and enables the users to select facial images for the predictions.
+      * call using command line:
+      ipython3 eye_center_gui.py

 ## Example
 Here is an example of the predictions of eye locations: